nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       In addition to Level 1 USAT Coach, she also holds a 200-hour Yoga Teacher Training Certification.
 After 20+ years of innovation experience within the food & beverage industry, Sara has evolved from the corporate world and into her passion of coaching and lifelong learning.
 She is currently enrolled in Athlete-Specific Yoga Teacher Training, as is looking forward to completing her Health and Wellness Coaching certification training in 2021.
 Sara lives on the south side of Atlanta and also escapes to the North GA mountains as often as possible with her bikes, her husband Dusty & their hounds, Cooper & Banjo.
     image: /img/37971821_10156387806949566_6490083205054464000_n.jpeg
   - name: |-
-      Krista Glasscock
-      Swim Coach
-    about: Krista has been competing in triathlons for the past 11 years.
-Growing up she swam competitively and loved cycling.
-When she moved to Atlanta, she began looking for ways to remain active and triathlons were a great next step.
-In 2006, she signed up for her first sprint triathlon.
-Over the years, she continuously takes on new challenges and distances.
-Krista has completed several Half Ironman's, one full Ironman, a 5k swim, and also enjoys doing endurance cycling rides.
-She has completed an MS150 and a century ride in Tahoe, CA. Krista also enjoys CrossFit and incorporates CrossFit Endurance into her training.
-    image: /img/1383827_10152344297148378_855082378_n.jpeg
-  - about: Debbie James has competed in triathlons since 2016.
-With the support of the Atlanta Triathlon Club she has finished five 70.3s, one full ironman, and qualified to compete in the 70.3 World Championships in Nice, France in 2019.
-She has been swimming competitively year-round since the age of five, representing her club team at the national level, as well as being named a Scholastic All American.
-Debbie then had the opportunity to attend the University of Georgia and compete on their Division I National Championship Swimming and Diving team.
-There she was a 4-time Varsity letter winner and was honored as a SEC Scholar Athlete.
-As part of the ATC swim coaching staff, Debbie enjoys being on deck to help other triathletes embrace their inner swimmer and learn to love being in the water.
-Her motto in swimming is, “Work smarter not harder”.
-    name: |-
-      Debbie James
-      OWS Assistant Coach
-    image: /img/18557383_10155296251629547_3592520646099720223_n.jpeg
-  - about: More info coming soon!
-    name: |-
-      Jaime O'Keeffe
-      OWS Assistant Coach
-    image: /img/50606682_967744466762549_6876289533348937728_n.jpeg
-  - name: |-
       Mary Mudge
       Head Swim Coach
     about: >-